 Fifteen years ago a colleague of mine first alerted me to the idea of ‘Busy Sickness’.
 A few days ago I heard someone talking about ‘Hurry Sickness’.

 Hurrying and being busy all the time is a sickness that can cause other sicknesses such as depression and stress, and it can leave us feeling depleted and lost at times.
-It is like a virus that slithers into our lives; at first making us think we are all part of a great movement to get more done in our day, and that we can achieve anything we want in our life.
+It is like a virus that slithers into our lives; at first, making us think we are all part of a great movement to get more done in our day, and that we can achieve anything we want in our life.
 We can achieve a lot but not everything all at once.
-Initially we can cope but our body and mind silently wears down until the first tell tale signs of low energy show up.
+Initially, we can cope but our body and mind silently wear down until the first telltale signs of low energy show up.

 Like a virus, we catch it from social media, marketing, trends, fads, technology, friends, work and a global mindset that says we have to be like this today.

 Here are two symptoms of hurry and busy sickness

 1. Eating too fast to get the meal down so you can move onto the next thing

 This is really bad for digestion because it doesn’t allow you to chew your food and activate your saliva properly.
 Saliva contains important enzymes which help to break down the food.
 When you don’t chew properly you bypass a vital digestive process.
 You are also missing out on important nutrients and the production of enzymes that break down the food for easy digestion.